On the homotopy theory of equivariant colored operads: Model structures on all equivariant colored operads

 For the ``only if'' direction, let $y \in \P^H$ be an $H$-fixed object with $H \in \F_1$. $\F$-essential surjectivity yields an $x \in \O^H$ and map $i \colon \mathbb{J} \to \P^H$ with $i(0)=F(x)$, $i(1)=y$.
 The $\F$-path lifting property then gives a lift $\tilde{i}$ as below, so that $\tilde{i}(1)$ gives the desired lift of $y$.

 \end{proof}

-\begin{proposition} A fixed color map $\O \to \P$ in $\mathsf{Op}^G_{\mathfrak{C}}(\V)$ is: \begin{enumerate}[label=(\roman*)] \item a $\F$-weak equivalence in the fiber $\mathsf{Op}_{\mathfrak{C}}^G(\V)$ iff it is a $\F$-weak equivalence in $\mathsf{Op}_{\bullet}^G(\V)$; \item a $\F$-cofibration in the fiber $\mathsf{Op}_{\mathfrak{C}}^G(\V)$ iff it is a $\F$-cofibration in $\mathsf{Op}_{\bullet}^G(\V)$; \item a $\F$-fibration in the fiber $\mathsf{Op}_{\mathfrak{C}}^G(\V)$ whenever it is a $\F$-fibration in $\mathsf{Op}_{\bullet}^G(\V)$. \end{enumerate} \end{proposition}
+\begin{proposition} A fixed color map $\O \to \P$ in $\mathsf{Op}^G_{\mathfrak{C}}(\V) \subseteq \Op^G_\bullet(\V)$ is: \begin{enumerate}[label=(\roman*)] \item a $\F$-weak equivalence in the fiber $\mathsf{Op}_{\mathfrak{C}}^G(\V)$ iff it is a $\F$-weak equivalence in $\mathsf{Op}_{\bullet}^G(\V)$; \item a $\F$-cofibration in the fiber $\mathsf{Op}_{\mathfrak{C}}^G(\V)$ iff it is a $\F$-cofibration in $\mathsf{Op}_{\bullet}^G(\V)$; \item a $\F$-fibration in the fiber $\mathsf{Op}_{\mathfrak{C}}^G(\V)$ whenever it is a $\F$-fibration in $\mathsf{Op}_{\bullet}^G(\V)$. \end{enumerate} \end{proposition}

 \begin{proof} (i) follows since fixed color maps are certainly essentially surjective while (iii) is tautological since $\F$-fibrations in $\mathsf{Op}_{\bullet}^G(\V)$ must be local $\F$-fibrations.
-As for (ii), Proposition \ref{LOCALTCHAR PROP} yields the ``if'' direction while the ``only if'' direction follows from Proposition \ref{FTRIVCHAR PROP}, which implies that all $\F$-trivial fibrations in $\mathsf{Op}_{\mathfrak{C}}^G(\V)$ are $\F$-trivial fibrations in $\mathsf{Op}_{\bullet}^G(\V)$. \end{proof}
+As for (ii), Proposition \ref{LOCALTCHAR PROP} yields the ``if'' direction, while the ``only if'' direction of (ii) follows from Proposition \ref{FTRIVCHAR PROP}, which implies that all $\F$-trivial fibrations in $\mathsf{Op}_{\mathfrak{C}}^G(\V)$ are $\F$-trivial fibrations in $\mathsf{Op}_{\bullet}^G(\V)$, together with the usual lifting property characterization of cofibrations. \end{proof}

 \begin{remark} In contrast to the other parts of Proposition \ref{FIBERGLMOD PROP}, the implication in part (iii) only holds in one direction.
 As a counterexample to its converse, consider the map $\eta \amalg \eta \to \widetilde{\mathbbm{1}}$ in $\mathsf{Cat}_{\bullet}(\mathsf{sSet})$.
 This is a local fibration, and thus a fibration in $\mathsf{Cat}_{\{0,1\}}(\mathsf{sSet})$, but not path-lifting, and thus not a fibration in $\mathsf{Cat}_{\bullet}(\mathsf{sSet})$.